-WizardFu.com is home to an online book about how to make a game from scratch.
+WizardFu.com is home to an online book about how to make a cross-platform game from scratch.
 It's called "How to Make a Platformer Game With Cocos2D-X".

 Create your own RPG, RTS, action or adventure game with this source kit.
 Learn how to manage tilemaps, characters, AI and more.
 This kit includes a flexible RPG engine built on cocos2d iphone (now called cocos2d swift), along with a sample RPG project called Quexlor Lite.
 Also included is a PDF ebook tutorial and bonus royalty-free art package.
 Written in Objective C, games built with this kit can be deployed to iPhone, iPad and iPod Touch.